flabbergastedbd/tunnelshade.github.io/_posts/2014-11-15-messing-with-nmdc.markdown

 <img src="http://i.imgur.com/kPNCDQY.png" class="image-center" style="height:500px" alt="IRC Screen"/>

 Instead of the ip addresses we can easily track the searches using registered nicks on the hub.
 All the TTH searches are the files that are being downloaded by users.
+Some [searches](http://pastebin.com/Xpr5HYfd) on my university hubs xD

 #### Spreading malware (Spoofing search results)